lancedb/lance/docs/read_and_write.rst

    * - Key
      - Description
    * - ``aws_region`` / ``region``
-     - The AWS region to use.
-This is currently required.
+     - The AWS region the bucket is in.
+This can be automatically detected when using AWS S3, but must be specified for S3-compatible stores.
    * - ``aws_access_key_id`` / ``access_key_id``
      - The AWS access key ID to use.
    * - ``aws_secret_access_key`` / ``secret_access_key``